What is healthcare access management

 - Enabling all applications for SSO.
 OneSign provides single sign-on to all Healthcare Information System (HIS) and other non-clinical critical applications - whether they are accessed via the Web, or are client/server, hosted, or mainframe applications.
 OneSign integrates seamlessly with common healthcare applications including Meditech, Cerner, McKesson, Epic, Eclipsys, Siemens, Healthland, IDX and others.
 And it enables Roaming Sessions and Personalized Drive-Mapping by extending OneSign events to launch an unlimited set of critical applications.

 - Supporting strong authentication in a healthcare environment.
 Beyond management of passwords, OneSign supports the implementation and ongoing management of a wide variety of authentication methods for greater data security and management.
-These include finger biometrics authentication, smart cards, proximity cards, One-Time Password (OTP) Tokens and other two factor authentication options.
+These include finger biometrics authentication, smart cards, proximity cards, One-Time Password (OTP) Tokens and other multifactor authentication options.

 - Automating Policy - for user, group and machine level security.
 OneSign automates the implementation of password policy.
 It allows for the creation of strong and unique passwords to ensure compliance and privacy of data.
 It can enable and conduct a forced password change automatically in the background to achieve tighter security, and eliminate the breaches that result when users jot passwords down on sticky notes affix to their work stations.
 Policy can be quickly and easily set at the user, group or machine level for greater security regardless of the environment where patient data is accessed.